Added versatility as use of RSH heavy-duty seals is extended

 Enhancements to the SKF Explorer deep groove ball bearing product range with the implementation of the RSH seal for larger bearing sizes extends application possibilities.
 It means that whether it is an OEM looking for a unique solution, a customer needing an off-the-shelf solution for a standard application or an end user seeking a reliable replacement bearing to fit in, there is a product in the range that is suitable.
 By meeting the design challenges of heavy-duty sealing for larger bearing sizes, SKF is offering a high-performance product that is also highly competitive.

 As a result of the addition of heavy-duty seals to more sizes within the SKF Explorer deep groove ball bearing range (fig. 1), more applications can benefit from this proven seal design.
-Since the launch of this high-performance SKF Explorer bearing class, more than 4 billion SKF Explorer deep groove ball bearings have been manufactured.
-The popularity stems from its high quality and performance characterized by its:
+Since the launch of the SKF Explorer high- performance bearing class, more than 4 billion SKF Explorer deep groove ball bearings have been manufactured.
+The popularity stems from their high quality and performance characterized by: